Lane Kenworthy, The Good Society

 How could we reduce illegal immigration?
 One strategy is to locate unauthorized immigrants and deport them.
 During the 2016 presidential campaign, Donald Trump promised to deport all 11 million illegal immigrants currently in the US.
 That would be a tall order.
 The number of deportations has risen sharply in recent decades, from an average of 20,000 per year during the Reagan administration to 400,000 per year during the Obama administration, as figure 10 shows.
 Yet as figure 11 reveals, this represents a tiny fraction of the illegal immigrants in the country.

 Donald Trump’s signature pledge during the 2016 presidential campaign was to build a giant wall along the entire border with Mexico.
 Whether he will follow through with this, and whether it will work if he does, remains to be seen.
 Janet Napolitano, former governor of Arizona and Secretary of Homeland Security, once quipped “Show me a 50-foot wall and I’ll show you a 51-foot ladder.”17 Portions of the border already have been walled off over the past several decades, and money spent on border control activities has risen sharply since the mid-1980s, as figure 11 shows.
 This appeared to have little impact in the 1990s, but since 2000 border apprehensions of immigrants attempting to enter the United States illegally have dropped sharply, as we see in figure 12.
-At the same time, the policy of enhanced border security appears to have had the unintended effect of causing more Mexican immigrants who do enter the United States illegally to remain in the country, whereas previously such immigrants tended to circulate back and forth.18
+At the same time, the policy of enhanced border security appears to have had the unintended effect of causing more Mexican immigrants who do enter the US illegally to remain in the country, whereas previously such immigrants tended to circulate back and forth.18